 There’s nothing worse than feeling like a watched pot when you’re 40+ weeks pregnant.

-It’s never to late to start doing kegel exercises.
-These help strengthen the muscles that support your uterus, bladder and bowels.
+It’s never too late to start doing kegel exercises.
+They help strengthen the pelvic floor muscles that support your uterus, bladder, and bowels.

 You can read more in 7 Great Times To Do Your Pelvic Floor Exercises.